Three Way Diverter Valves

 The face plate can also be removed for cleaning out the valve or to snake any clog nearby.

 They last a long time.
-We suggest you use no hub connectors or glue them with silicone sealer so they can be reused if you want to change the geometry of your plumbing in the future.
+We suggest you use "no-hub connectors" if there is space, or glue them with silicone sealer if there is not, so they can be reused if you want to change the geometry of your plumbing in the future.

 The valves can be operated remotely and/or automatically with a motor actuator (we don't handle these; they are quite expensive).